What do business studies students want from module choice?

 How do we make module choice inclusive of disabled students?

-Accessibility must be designed in from the start.
+Inclusive module choice starts with accessible design, not late adjustments.
 Provide core materials in alternative formats compatible with assistive technologies, and plan flexible timelines where required.
 Train staff to anticipate adjustments within assessment design and delivery rather than retrofit them.
 Avoid single‑slot bottlenecks by offering repeated or online sessions for popular options.
 Work closely with disability support services and use text analytics on feedback to identify gaps and iterate quickly.

 How do we balance content and workload across options?